PayamZohari/CovidDataPipeline/README.md

    ```bash
    docker composed up [-d]
    ```
-now elastic is running on port 9200 (without web UI), airflow on port 8080, postgres on port 5432 (without web UI), and metabase on port 3000
+now elastic is running on port 9200 (without web UI), airflow on port 8080, postgres on port 5432 (without web UI but PGadmin was used for development process), and metabase on port 3000

 to enable ariflow log the job runs you need to give permission to the user to make change on ./logs, ./dags, ./plugins.\